Selur/hybrid-vapoursynth-addon/README.md

   Side notes:
   * depending on your Python version you need to adjust _pyhton3.6_ accordingly and if you changed the default paths inside the config.txt youe need to adjust them here too.
-  * in Ubuntu 20.04 I had to use absolute paths so instead of ~/...
-I had to use /home/selur/...
+  * (in Ubuntu 22.04 I had to use absolute paths so instead of ~/...
+I had to use /home/selur/...--> needs to be verified!)

 5. Calling `vspipe --version` should output something like:
     ```